When to consult with a birth injury attorney about your baby’s jaundice

 Infant delivery teams should be specially trained to closely monitor the condition of a newborn infant and mother.
 A low APGAR score can alert nurses or doctors to potential problems.
 The “A” in APGAR refers to an infant’s appearance.

 The most common symptom of jaundice in an infant is a yellowish skin tone.
 This symptom may also appear in the whites of an infant’s eyes.
 To check for discoloration, a parent or medical team member can gently press on a baby’s forehead or nose.
-A healthy child’s skin tone will turn lighter than its normal color for a few seconds.
-If, however, the skin is pressed and looks yellow, it suggests that the child may have jaundice.

 How doctors diagnose and treat infant jaundice

 A postpartum care doctor should know how to physically examine an infant, as well as what tests to run—including lab tests or a skin test using a transcutaneous bilirubinometer—to measure an infant’s bilirubin level.
-Mild cases of jaundice often resolve on their own within a few weeks.

 Lack of treatment or failed response to treatment may result in kernicterus